Introduction - Managing your Cloud RADIUS Network Policies in EZRADIUS

 Name: A unique name for the policy.

-Allowed IP Addresses: The IP addresses that are allowed to connect to your RADIUS server (these are the Public IP addresses of your access points).
+Classic RADIUS: The IP addresses that are allowed to connect to your Cloud RADIUS server (these are the Public IP addresses of your access points).

 Accepted Certificate Authorities: The certificate authorities that are accepted by the RADIUS server.
 These CAs are used to validate the certificates of the devices connecting to the network.